 Lonely Planet and Rough Guides have been helping travelers travel since, well, forever.
 Looking for a good-quality affordable pizzeria on that long weekend to Rome?
 Sorted.
 And what about scenic walking routes through Scotland’s capital, Edinburgh?
 There is travel literature and brochures for all the pedestrian exploration you can find the energy for.

 But what if you’re specifically seeking all the obscure, hidden gems around the world, places that would lead most people to blurt out “where?!?” at the merest mention?
 Indeed, there’s nothing worse than thumbing through your trusty travel guide en-route to your destination only to discover that the attraction you’re heading for must be booked at least five days in advance due to the throngs of tourists with the same idea as you.

-This is a void Atlas Obscura has been filling a void since 2009, when Dylan Thuras and Joshua Foer – the 2006 USA memory champion, as it happens – swapped travel tidbits, tapped the wisdom of the crowd, and created an online compendium of weird and wonderful places.
+This is a void Atlas Obscura has been filling since 2009, when Dylan Thuras and Joshua Foer – the 2006 USA memory champion, as it happens – swapped travel tidbits, tapped the wisdom of the crowd, and created an online compendium of weird and wonderful places.
 Places, more often than not, you or I likely have never heard of.

 Here’s their story.

 Foer and Thuras first met while working on a non-travel-related project together in 2007, but it was a trip that Thuras was to make later that year that planted the seed for what would become Atlas Obscura.